OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 ...
 ```

-and in the homePage.json lets add our banner to translate!
+and in the homePage.json we can add our banner to be translated.

 static/locales/de/homePage.json